Nano is not a bank. Nano has an Australian Credit Licence (ACL) 511406, meaning we can provide lending products. We specialise in home loans.

 We’ve designed a seamless home loan application process using automated property valuations, digital credit scores, automatic retrieval of banking transaction data, and digital verification of identity using biometrics, thereby removing the need for paper-based forms, manual intervention and long delays.

-To qualify for a home loan with Nano, initially, you’ll need to have a minimum PAYG gross income of $100,000 (and a minimum household gross income of $150,000), as well as an LVR under 75%.
+To qualify for a home loan with Nano, initially, you’ll need to have a minimum PAYG gross income of $100,000 as well as an LVR under 75%.
 We also take your personal financial circumstances into consideration when assessing your application.
 If you meet the eligibility criteria, we encourage you to join for Priority Access and we’ll let you know when we launch.

 Currently, Nano has a minimum loan amount of $100,000 and a maximum loan amount of $2,500,000.
 However, the total amount you can borrow will vary depending on your personal financial situation.
 We encourage you to join us for Priority Access and we’ll let you know when we launch, so you can find out how much you could be approved for.